 A Brief History

-Plasma cutting was developed at the end of the 1950s for cutting high-alloy steels and aluminum.
+Plasma cutting was developed at the end of the 1950s for cutting high-alloy steels and aluminium.
 The Japanese invented the first high-precision systems in the 1980s, and U.S. companies began developing systems in the early 1990s.
 Plasma cutting is used for all sorts of metal fabrication projects and is typically used in on-site construction or salvage yards.
 Here at Timmins Engineering, plasma cutting is used for a number of projects from unique designs used for decorative items to perfect cuts for constructing steel buildings.

 What is plasma cutting?

 This is a thermal cutting process in which a plasma arc is constricted through a nozzle.
 Plasma cutters work by sending an electric arc through a gas that is passing through a constricted opening.
 This service offers a low-cost sheet metal cutting service since no custom tooling is needed.
 The plasma cutting process is a basic principle is were an arc formed between the electrode and the work piece is constricted by a fine bore, copper nozzle.
 This increases the temperature and velocity of the plasma emanating from the nozzle.
 The temperature of the plasma is in excess of 20 000°C and the velocity can approach the speed of sound.